 The financial statements that a medium or large charity can submit differs according to whether it self-assesses as a ‘reporting entity’ or not.

-A charity that is a reporting entity is required to prepare GPFS that comply with all relevant requirements under the AAS, with the option to comply with Simplified Disclosure Requirements (RDR).
+A charity that is a reporting entity is required to prepare General Purpose Financial Statements (GPFS) that comply with all relevant requirements under the AAS, with the option to comply with Simplified Disclosure Requirements (SDR).

 Since July 1 2021, there has been a single standard that includes all disclosure requirements under AASB 1060 General Purpose Financial Statements – Simplified Disclosures for For-Profit and Not-for-Profit Tier 2 Entities (GPFS-SDR).
+See the AASB website for more on the single standard for disclosure requirements.

 The ACNC encourages a charity that prepares SPFS to consider whether the application of a specific AAS is significant and material to its overall preparation of its annual financial report (for example, AASB 15 and AASB 1058).